Are you passionate about creative writing, longing to craft the next great American novel?

 How to Build Suspense

 Building suspense is an art.
 You want to entice your readers, keeping them excited to discover what happens next.
 However, you can leave your audience frustrated if you never answer any questions.
-On the other hand, If you give out too much information too soon, your story can get boring.
+On the other hand, if you give out too much information too soon, your story can get boring.

 There are many ways to build suspense that aren’t related to the rising action.
 Character development, setting, world-building, and other story elements play a role in creating tension.
 Plot elements are a small but vital part of building tension.